Flashing Lights: Composition and lyrics

 Musically, "Flashing Lights" is a hip-hop, electro rap, and R&B song, with elements of Euro-club, French house, and pop music.
 The disco production was noted by numerous commentators, including Nathan Brackett of Rolling Stone, who compared it to hip-hop before the 1980s group Run-DMC.
 According to the sheet music on Musicnotes.com, the song is set in the time signature of common time.
 It is composed in the key of F♯ minor with a moderate tempo of 90 beats per minute and the vocal range spans a tenth, from C_{4} to E_{5}.
 The song relies on strings from the beginning, which were arranged by Larry Gold and described as moving by both Highsnobiety and Stylus Magazine.
 The strings are accompanied by drums and a bassline, while bright synths are included throughout.
 Staccato sounds and chopped-up vocal samples are incorporated, alongside the keys that are chopped too.
 An orchestra contributes violin, viola, and cello to the song.

 In the lyrics of "Flashing Lights", West raps about a complicated relationship with a girl who holds power over him.
 He tells the tale of the lover's focus on materialism in the first verse, narrating how she prefers shoes and cars over shooting stars.
 West also acknowledges trying to bolster public opinion of him, which he links to the theme of press intrusion.
 He complains about being flashed by the paparazzi, asserting that he hates them more than Nazis.
-Following West's alleged antisemitism in November 2022, former associates of him noted in a letter to TheWrap that the context of the reference demonstrates his growing obsession with Adolf Hitler.
+Following West's alleged antisemitism in November 2022, former associates of his noted in a letter to TheWrap that the context of the reference demonstrates his growing obsession with Adolf Hitler.
 The chorus is performed by Dwele, who questions: "But what do I know?"
 Afterwards, West narrates breaking up with his lover in the second verse, comparing how he felt to "Katrina with no FEMA".
 He fantasizes that she is on the opposite side of the glass in his memory's museum, equating her with Mona Lisa.